ChrisDiVincenzo/MedaArtsMFAThesisExhibition/README.md

 # MediaArtsMFAThesisExhibition

-## Email sonja.ng@purchase.edu to make an appointment to see the show at the MAASS Gallery.
+## Email mediaarts@gmail.com to make an appointment to see the show at the MAASS Gallery.
 Open from 3/19/2021 - 3/30/2021

 IMAGES OF BROCHURE

-Exhibition statement?

 Jake Frisbie